NOCD Therapy Description

 Through the NOCD Platform, NOCD Therapy connects Members with a mental health professional (MHP) who has training in OCD and Obsessive-Compulsive Spectrum conditions as well as evidence-based treatments for these disorders, including Exposure and Response Prevention (ERP) and Habit Reversal Training (HRT).
 We call these MHPs our ‘NOCD Providers.’
 NOCD Providers may include Licensed Psychologists, Licensed Counselors, Licensed Social Workers and Licensed Marriage and Family Therapists, or associates in any of the above disciplines (associates have completed their graduate academic and practicum work, and are now seeing Members to gain hours to sit for their licenses and are supervised by Licensed NOCD Providers).

 NOCD Providers are here to help our Members learn how to feel better by providing education, empathy, and knowledge about OCD and ERP as well as OC-spectrum conditions and HRT/CBT.

 The NOCD assessment and treatment services available to a Member will depend upon each Member’s service enrollment.

 People in the NOCD community care about you.
 We understand that emergencies arise in people’s lives.
-NOCD is not intended to be used in an emergency or considered a replacement for emergency services. .
-You agree that in case of emergency you will call 911 (in the US), 999 (if in the UK), 000 (Australia), or contact emergency services in your country, or go safely to your nearest emergency room.
+NOCD is not intended to be used in an emergency or considered a replacement for emergency services.
+You agree that in case of emergency you will call 911 (in the US and Canada), 999 (if in the UK), 000 (Australia), or contact emergency services in your country, or go safely to your nearest emergency room.

 If you are in danger of harming yourself or others, please use the following resources to get immediate help: